ihateblueb/aster/README.md

 - /user/:id/followers (Collection of following actors)
 - /user/:id/following (Collection of followed actors)

 - /user/:id/outbox (Collection of recently sent public activities.
 Do I even do this?
-Does anyone even use it?)
+Does anyone even use it? may be good for backfill of notes. maybe just get past public notes and throw /activity at the end so it's all of a user's public Create and Announce activities? like is also fetchable, could do those also)

 Endpoints needed: